Staff Profile

 Journal Articles

-Wild, BL., 2019.
-'We Need to Talk About Fancy Dress: Connections (and Complications) Between the Catwalk and Fancy Dress Costume', Fashion Theory, pp. 1-24.
+Wild, B., 2019.
+'We Need to Talk About Fancy Dress: Connections (and Complications) Between the Catwalk and Fancy Dress Costume', Fashion Theory, 26 (1), pp. 91-114.

 Wild, B., 2016.
 'Imitation in fashion: Further reflections on the work of Thorstein Veblen and Georg Simmel', Fashion, Style & Popular Culture, 3 (3), pp. 281-294.

-Wild, BL., 2015.
-'To have and to hold: Masculinity and the clutch bag', Critical Studies in Men???s Fashion, 2 (1), pp. 43-54.
+Wild, B.L., 2015.
+'To have and to hold: Masculinity and the clutch bag', CRITICAL STUDIES IN MENS FASHION, 2 (1), pp. 43-54.

 Wild, B., 2014.
 'The civilizing process and sartorial studies', Clothing Cultures, 1 (3), pp. 213-224.

-Wild, BL., 2014.
-'Secrecy, splendour and statecraft: the jewel accounts of King Henry III of England, 1216-72', Historical Research, 83 (221), pp. 409-430.
+Wild, B.L., 2010.
+'Secrecy, splendour and statecraft: The jewel accounts of King Henry III of England, 1216-72', Historical Research, 83 (221), pp. 409-430.

 Office Location

-Room C2.32
+Room RG.06

 Manchester Fashion Institute